 On July 6, 2018, the Company signed an option agreement (the "Option Agreement") with Talmora Diamond Inc. ("Talmora") to earn 50% in Talmora's Seahorse Project (the "Seahorse Project"), located in the Northwest Territories, by spending \$1,200,000 (in a combination of cash and in-kind expenses) over two years on exploration expenditures and making a \$200,000 payment to Talmora (the "Option Payment").
-On December 7, 2019, Olivut informed Talmora that \$1,295,256 had been spent on the Seahorse Project to October 31, 2019 in a combination of cash \$1,014,045 and in-kind expenses \$281,211.
-These expenses have been agreed upon by Talmora.
-The Option Payment was paid to Talmora on July 16, 2018.
-Thus, the Company exercised its option to earn 50% of the Seahorse Project in accordance with the terms of the Option Agreement.
+The Company exercised its option to earn 50% of the Seahorse Project in accordance with the terms of the Option Agreement.
 Olivut and Talmora are joint (50/50) owners of the assets.
 Talmora retains a 1% NSR on certain land.
 The Company and Talmora have not yet entered into a new formal joint venture company structure as contemplated in the Option Agreement.